Skip to content

 Tax strategy

-In support of HEINEKEN’s business priorities we pursue a tax strategy that is sustainable and transparent.
+Our tax strategy is fully aligned with the EverGreen strategy and our business and organisational values.
 This strategy is annually reviewed and approved both by the Executive Board and the Audit Committee (part of the Supervisory Board).
-Our tax strategy is based on a number of key principles:
+The tax strategy adheres to the following key principles:

-• We developed co-operative compliance relationships with tax authorities in various countries.
+- Open and constructive dialogue with tax authorities that is based on mutual respect, transparency and trust.
+We have co-operative compliance relationships with tax authorities in various countries.
 For the UK, this is HM Revenue & Customs.

 Tax governance